cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Secretion
 Flow of substances can be directed from the peritubular capillaries into the tubules through secretion.
 As fluid travels along the tubules and into the collecting ducts of the nephron, various stages of the journey either reabsorb or secret substances and water back into and out of the fluid.
 One of the most important tasks of the renal system is handling of potassium levels in the blood stream.
-Secretion is one of the main ways that the renal system handles this task with active transport mechanisms located along the tubular cell wall. %Biogears simulates this active handling of potassium by allowing for secretion into the ureter from peritubular capillaries.
-Mass is calculated and tightly regulated by the %Biogears renal system by actively moving any mass above a certain threshold directly into the urine. %Biogears does not currently support disturbances to the permeable layer and so shifts in potassium levels in the body will not currently be possible.
+Secretion is one of the main ways that the renal system handles this task with active transport mechanisms located along the tubular cell wall.
+The engine simulates this active handling of potassium by allowing for secretion into the ureter from peritubular capillaries.
+Mass is calculated and tightly regulated by the renal system by actively moving any mass above a certain threshold directly into the urine.
+The engine does not currently support disturbances to the permeable layer and so shifts in potassium levels in the body will not currently be possible.

 #### Bladder and Excretion